 4

 What’s better than staying right on the pier in Hobart?
-Welcome to Somerset on the Pier, one of the best gay hotels in Hobart on the waterfront.
-If you’re an LGBTQ traveler looking for a bit of more privacy and space while staying in Hobart, then this apart-hotel is where you should be.
-Soothing vistas of the sky and the sea aside, you aren’t far from the city center either.
+Welcome to Somerset on the Pier, one of the best LGBTQ hotels in Hobart on the waterfront.
+Soothing vistas of the sky and the sea aside, we weren’t far from the city center either.
+And, of course, the fact that the pier was right out front did help a lot, too.

-Somerset offers immense value-for-money with well-designed interiors, fresh flowers everywhere, and even nice touches like apples on pillows and wine in the fridges.
-The staff is not only efficient but also accommodating and dishes out solid advice on what to do and where.
-Even though facilities are on the down-low, there is a large lounge area.
-It not only features an iMac and DVDs but also a collection of magazines and books.
-Despite not having an on-site restaurant, Somerset does give you vouchers from a glass of Tasmanian wine and a welcome cocktail at two of the best spots in the neighborhood.
-What’s more, it even offers room service between 5 p.m. and 9 p.m.
+Somerset offered immense value for money when it came to the stay, with well-designed interiors, fresh flowers everywhere, and even nice touches like apples on pillows and wine in the fridges.
+The staff was not only efficient but also accommodating and dished out solid advice on what to do and where.
+Even though facilities were on the down-low, there was a large lounge area with an iMac, DVDs, and a collection of magazines and books.
+Despite not having an onsite restaurant, Somerset gave us vouchers for welcome cocktails and a glass of Tasmanian wine at two of the neighborhood’s best drinking spots.
+What’s more, it even offered room service between 5 p.m. and 9 p.m., perfect for dinnertime.

-You can choose from the large, open-plan loft-style rooms or Premium apartments with harbor-facing balconies.
-Besides large bathrooms, the kitchens are well-equipped for longer stays.
-Plus, the beds tucked away on mezzanine floors are perfect for cozy sleep-ins.
+We could choose from the large, open-plan loft-style rooms or Premium apartments with harbor-facing balconies.
+Besides large bathrooms, the kitchens were well-equipped for longer stays.
+Plus, the beds tucked away on mezzanine floors were perfect for cozy sleep-ins.

 Hobart Central YHA